lkuich/storyblok_sample/README.md

 yarn storybook:proxy
 ```

-Storyblok will now be available at https://localhost:3010
+The client will now be available to the Storyblok editor at: https://localhost:3010

 When building the React end of the Storyblok components, it's helpful to have Type coverage for the component props.
 Storyblock's CLI provides a way to do this:
 ```bash